Duration : 1 day

 Interested in taking this course online?
 Register your interest now!

 Many of us struggle to make sense of all the data that is available in this information age.
 With such a deluge of reports and statistics which don’t mean anything or can’t be made sense of, it’s no wonder that data is often misinterpreted or not communicated at all.
 This course will help you understand how to “tame” your data and make it work for you!
 Learn how to synthesise information into a logical framework, summarise it into a meaningful format, and then display the summary into easy-to-read tables and graphs.
 Covering dashboard reporting, balanced scorecards, visual design of charts and tables, we will also discuss the new charting and analysis features of Excel 2010 and the new 2013.

 Each participant on this course receives a hard copy of the book Using Excel for Business Analysis.
-Please let us know if you would prefer your copy in Kindle or other ebook format and we can send it to you in advance.
 Re-using your copy, got several participants or want to book on multiple courses?
 Consider making a bulk booking and save.

 The course material includes extensive use of Excel and participants will gain the maximum benefit from this course if they are already competent spreadsheets users.
 It is designed for users who do use (or will use) Excel on a regular basis, and are comfortable with using its tools and functions.

 At minimum, it is assumed that participants will know how to:

 • Link between workbooks